 The card explains the stats, showcasing Jose’s massive biceps, clad in a yellow undershirt and green 80s-era A’s jersey.

-The card’s design is a harbinger of the impending Junk Wax Era, with a bold “A’s” in the black, top border and “Jose Canseco” written in black font on the white lower border.
+The card’s design is a harbinger of the impending Junk Wax Era, with bold “A’s” on the black top border and “Jose Canseco” written in black font on the white lower border.

 Canseco’s jaw, enlarged by rampant steroid use (we can only deduce), also features prominently.
-It’s a simple design, but you can certainly do worse when hunting for Canseco’ gems.
+It’s a simple design, but you can certainly do worse when hunting for Canseco’s gems.

 1A.
 2020 Jose Canseco Stadium Club Bash & Burn Auto Orange /5 #BBAJC

 This bad boy sold for $888 at a PSA 7.
-Would love to see what a PSA 10 or a BGS Black would go for.
+I would love to see what a PSA 10 or a BGS Black would go for.